Please accept analytic cookies to view this content.

 Parking availability will depend on the individual property, so be sure to check with us before you buy.

-It's your responsibility to make all of your monthly payments, including your mortgage, SO Resi Monthly Payment and service charge.
+It's your responsibility to make all of your monthly payments, including your mortgage, rent and service charge.
 Failure to do so might lead to your home being repossessed.